xyflow/react-flow-docs/docs/getting-started/installation.md

 ## Terms

-In the docs we are using the following terms for the components of a flow:
+In the docs we are using the following terms for the parts of a flow:

 - **Node:** A node is a draggable block that can be connected with other nodes.
 - **Edge:** An edge is a connection between two nodes.